 According to the latest Stack Overflow Survey, as many as 32.8% of all programmers on Stack Overflow consider themselves frontend developers.
 That’s a drop from the previous years (which can be explained by an increase in the number of self-identified full-stack developers) but it’s still quite a lot.
 But considering the fact that frontend development is an essential and obligatory part of any web-based and many mobile-based projects, it’s hardly surprising that there are a lot of them.

 Frontend developers and the companies that need their skills are in a constant process of matching, with developers of different quality and specializations joining more or less ambitious endeavors.
 Want to be on the “more” side?
 Then, make sure to nail your frontend interview!

 At The Software House, frontend development is one of the most important departments.
 We asked TSH’s Head of Frontend Witold Ossera to provide us with an accurate description of how frontend interview looks in 2021.
 He can take it from here 🙂

 Frontend developer interview – how to approach it in 2023?

 The frontend developer interview is not just about answering questions.
 Oftentimes, you will be asked to speak freely about yourself.
 It’s a great way to test the soft skills of a developer.
 How to tackle it?

 Think back to the projects you took part in.
 What technologies did you use?
 What exactly did you do?
-What were most proud of?
+What made you proudest?
 What worked really well and what did not?
 What else was in it that you would want to talk about?
 Also, if possible, boast a bit about your private projects – what you do and enjoy doing, what kind of interesting challenges you encountered in the process and how you overcame them.